Sakshipawar604/my-portfolio/README.md

 Personal portfolio showcasing my projects in AI, Machine Learning, and Full-Stack Development including Forest Monitoring System, Scream Detection, and Android applications.

-##  About Me
+## 🚀 About Me
 Hello, I am Sakshi Pawar, a Computer Engineering graduate specializing in Artificial Intelligence.
 I am a fast learner and problem solver with strong knowledge of Data Structures, Algorithms, and Software Development.
-I have hands-on experience in AI-based systems, full-stack applications, and real-world problem solving.
+I have hands-on experience in building real-world applications and continuously improving my technical skills.

 ---